-You already know that Sunday, June 20 was the summer solstice, and marked Father’s Day as well as the official start of summer.
+You already know that Tuesday, June 21 was the summer solstice, and marked Father’s Day as well as the official start of summer.
 Well, get ready for the first full moon of summer, the strawberry moon!
-Our gorgeous celestial neighbor will be visible in the sky just after sunset this Thursday, June 24.
-As an added bonus, it’s also the fourth and final supermoon of 2021.
+Our gorgeous celestial neighbor will be visible in the sky just after sunset this Tuesday, June 14.
 That means your social media feeds will be full of moon pictures of varying quality.
 Instead of trying to photograph it with your crummy phone camera, we recommend just getting outside whenever dusk falls in your location and photographing it with your eyes instead.
 Look to the East and you’re sure to see some truly magical super strawberry moon goodness.
 Bring on summer!

 What is a strawberry moon?

 The name “strawberry moon” comes from Indigenous people in North America, specifically the Algonquin tribes.
 The Farmer’s Almanac started publishing the Native names for the different full moons of the year in the 1930s.
 As the first full moon of the summer, the June full moon was called the strawberry moon, in reference to the short strawberry season in the Northeastern United States.
 When the moon is full, it’s time to harvest those delicious berries.
 Other names for the June full moon in the United States include the berries ripen moon, the hot moon, and the egg laying moon.
 In Europe, the June moon was sometimes referred to as the mead moon or the honey moon.

 So it’s not red?